Have Bill McKeever and/or Eric Johnson present at your church!

 A encyclopedic list of citations from a variety of LDS leaders and manuals.
 A great resource for those doing their own research.
 Compiled by Bill McKeever.

 Have you ever wanted to share your Christian faith with Latter-day Saints but had a difficult time communication what Christians believe versus what Mormonism teaches?
-This will be a resource that will help distinguish between the two faiths while making a cogent defensive of biblical Christianity.
+This is a new resource that describes the strength of Christianity’s case when a Latter-day is open to understanding the basics of just what Evangelical Christians believe.

 Listen to Bill and Eric on five different radio stations located in four different states or on podcast, 5 days a week.
 Viewpoint on Mormonism has aired since July 2011 and more than 2,500 past broadcasts can be located here.